 Seller's Description:

-Add this copy of Edinburgh: a History of the City to cart. $18.22, good condition, Sold by Reuseabook rated 4.0 out of 5 stars, ships from Gloucester, GLOS, UNITED KINGDOM, published 2010 by Pan.
+Add this copy of Edinburgh to cart. $14.95, very good condition, Sold by Jenhams rated 4.0 out of 5 stars, ships from Dundee, UNITED KINGDOM, published 2010 by Pan.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.